TheRenegadeCoder/sample-programs/docs/projects/fractions/index.md

 authors:
 ---

+In this article, we'll tackle fractions in every language.

+## Description

-languages like python have built-in utilities or functions for working with fractions.
+Languages like python have built-in utilities or functions for working with fractions.
-Many of these fractions functions follow a similar pattern across programming languages:
-Takes a numerator and a denomenator as an attribute.
+Many of these fractions functions follow a similar pattern across programming languages: takes a numerator and a denomenator as an attribute.
 Perform basic arithmatic and relational operations with operator overloading.

 ## Requirements